 Halinski was asked directly whether there has been even a single instance of an arrest or detention of anyone, in any way, related to terrorism based on airport whole-body scanners.
 His answer was, “No.” Of course, he then went on to assert that the mere fact that we have these whole-body scanners is keeping terrorists away.
 (Evidently, terrorists don’t have access to websites that tell them which airports have whole-body scanners and which don’t.)

 Halinski also discussed how TSA was working through the new and expanding TSA PreCheck program to limit the amount of time that the public has to spend going through security checks at airports.
 He explained that based on risk analysis, frequent travelers, those with federal security clearances, military personnel, and Global Entry members will sometimes (not always) be able to pass through security without pulling computers out of bags, without taking off sports coats, without removing shoes.
 The effort is to save time overall for the public at security checkpoints.
-Of course, there will be random checks, pat-downs, and explosive trace checks.
+Of course, there will still be random checks, pat-downs, and explosive trace checks, even for Pre-Check members.

 When I questioned Mr. Halinski about the current TSA searches for prohibited items such as tools of any sort, knives, and boxcutters that were prohibited immediately post-9/11 because the cockpit doors were not yet hardened, he claimed that TSA was protecting the security of passengers by confiscating knives and brass knuckles.